Principles of Modern Steam

 Limiting energy (pressure) losses – This can be achieved by:

-- Using the maximum possible diameter of valve to give the longest possible port area.
+- Using the maximum possible diameter of valve to give the largest possible port area.
 In the case of the 5AT, Wardale achieved this requirement through the use of twin Φ150mm valves driven through a rocking shaft which provided the same port area as a single Φ350mm valve.
 The twin valves served to reduce substantially both the reciprocating masses and the clearance volume which would have been excessive had a Φ350mm valve been mounted above a Φ450mm cylinder.

 - Reducing the clearance volume as far as possible (without excessive restriction of the steam passages).